aleph2c/miros/doc/i_mongol_example.rst

 .. note::

-  The "Let's do this thing right now!" variety of signaling between different statechart can be generalized into the "multi-chart race pattern", since each of the statecharts can be thought of racing to give the command to another chart.
-  If given all of the statecharts will race to state indicated.
+  The "Let's do this thing right now!" variety of signaling between different statechart can be generalized into the "multi-chart race pattern", since each of the statecharts can be thought of racing each other to be the first to give the command to another chart.
+If given all of the statecharts will race to the state indicated on their map.

 .. image:: _static/ergotic_mongol_31.svg
     :align: center